popgengui/agestrucnb/README.md

 	based population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/AgeStructureNe.git, enhanced by multiple methods
 	for population subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.
-Further, we provide a plotting interface to visualize estimate distributions and regression lines.
+Further, we have added simulation functionality and subsampling methods and interfaces for LDNe estimation, as well as  plotting interfaces to show estimate distributions and regression lines.

 	The program uses multi-processing to allow an arbitrary number of